João Pedro (footballer, born 2001): Brighton and Hove Albion

 Brighton & Hove Albion confirmed the acquisition of Pedro from Watford, with the transfer fee undisclosed, but reported to be in the region of a club-record £30 million fee.
-He made his debut in the opening game of the season on 12 August, starting the match and later scoring from the spot in the 4–1 home win over Premier League newcomers Luton Town.
+He made his debut in the opening match of the 2023–24 season on 12 August, starting the match and later scoring from the spot in the 4–1 home win over Premier League newcomers Luton Town.
 Pedro scored Brighton's first ever European goals on 21 September, netting two from the spot in the eventual 3–2 home Europa League loss against Greek champions AEK Athens.
 Pedro finished the Europa League group stage as the outright top scorer with six goals in six games, including a late winner in the final match, as Brighton topped their group to qualify for the last 16.

-On 24 August 2024, Pedro scored the winning goal in stoppage time of a 2–1 victory over Manchester United.
+On 24 August 2024, Pedro scored his first goal of the 2024–25 season, the winning goal in stoppage time of a 2–1 victory over Manchester United.
 On 19 April 2025, he was sent off for flicking his hand into Brentford defender Nathan Collins' face during a 4–2 loss and was given a three-game ban for violent conduct.

-On 23 May 2025, the club announced Pedro had been dropped from the squad for their next match against Tottenham Hotspur and was absent for the previous matches against Wolverhampton Wanderers and Liverpool over a training ground incident.
+On 23 May 2025, the club announced Pedro had been dropped from the squad for their final match of the season against Tottenham Hotspur and was absent for the previous matches against Wolverhampton Wanderers and Liverpool over a training ground incident.